-Nutrition is Important for Vein Health Too
+Nutrition Is Important For Vein Health Too

 It’s true: We are what we eat.
 Most people know that a balanced diet is vital to overall good health.
 But does nutrition affect the circulatory system?
 Yes.
 There are foods and nutrients that are known allies to your arteries and veins.
 But it’s important to be aware of the foods that can negatively affect your veins.